 Why is Soundproofing Between Floors Needed

-When one takes a look at the beautiful Cape architecture, we don’t think about noise.
-However, many of these homes were built before the 1970s.
+When one looks at the beautiful Cape architecture, we don’t think about noise.
+However, they built many of these homes in the 1970s.
 Therefore some of these homes have wooden flooring.
 We all remember the wood floors at our grandparent’s houses and how noisy they were.

 In double, volume homes, the noise from above can be frustrating.
-However, in some cases, some of these majestic buildings have been subdivided.
-Ok for the homeowners above but a real-life nightmare for the people below.
+However, some of these majestic buildings are subdivided in some cases.
+Ok, for the homeowners above but a real-life nightmare for the people below.

-When the people above are talking even softly, this sound travels straight into the floor space.
-In fact, in the evening when the homeowners above you are enjoying the Tv or music, you have no option but to listen as well.
+When the people above talk softly, this Sound travels straight into the floor space.
+In fact, in the evening, when the homeowners above you are enjoying the Tv or music, you have no option but to listen.

-The Sound from above as well as below will have no problem travelling through the wood floors.
-In fact, this is called airborne noise.
+The Sound from above and below will have no problem travelling through the wood floors.
+It is called airborne noise.
 As a result, this is not pleasant for either homeowner.

 What is Airborne Sound?